Knowing how to find profitable keywords with low competition is an important skill to develop in blogging and online marketing.

 The two main types of keywords include:

 - Long tail keywords

-General keywords search phrases that cover a very broad spectrum of the topic or idea that someone is looking for more information about.
+These are search phrases that cover a broad spectrum of a topic or idea.

 - Nike shoes